shrinerb/shrine-sql/README.md

 It is recommended that you add a unique index to the "id" column, for faster lookups.

+## Copying

+If you're using the SQL storage for both cache and store, moving from cache to store will copy the record using SQL instead "reuploading" it, which means the file contents won't be read into memory.

 ## Contributing

 You can run the tests with Rake: